alphagov/forms/design/prototype-version-5/README.md

 For version 5 of the prototype a feature flag was added to re-instate a ‘number’ answer type to the ‘edit question’ page.
 This was used as part of the CSL demonstration session the team did.

-To try and reduce the ‘hat’ confusion we saw form creators have going between the form creation journey and the form preview journey we added:
+To try and reduce the ‘hat’ confusion we saw form creators experiencing when going between the form creation journey and the form preview journey, we added:

 - a new ‘draft’ watermark to all the preview screens
 - ‘preview’ to the tab title and as hidden text after the page heading (H1)